fabio-d/minitel-native/rom-emulation/README.md

 > the CRTs, keep in mind that you will operate in very close proximity to
 > high-voltage parts, that may
 > **retain their charge even if unplugged from the AC for extended periods of time**
-> (even months), because CRTs act like a big capacitors.
+> (even months), because CRTs act like big capacitors.
 >
 > Most Minitels tend to have a similar internal structure: a low-voltage logic
 > board (usually below the CRT, closer to the keyboard) and a separate